biometricITC/cPP-biometrics/methodology/inventory.md

 Digital Camera (T.1)
 ---------------
-camera resolution is 6MP (Mega Pixels) and above
+camera resolution is at least equivalent to the front-facing camera of the device being tested

 Printer (T.2)
 ------------
 - Office laser printer or home inkjet printer.
 - Resolution 300 dpi

 Scanner (flatbed) (T.3)
 ------------